LISTEN TO YOUR REAL NEEDS

 So, maybe, we shouldn’t listen to that inner voice at all!

+This Manifesto for the Evolution of Food decided to explore what happened to our inner voice?
 What creates our inner voice when it comes to food is the interchange between the brain and the gut, our second brain.
 Health promoting gut bacteria and other microorganisms are instrumental for us to digest food and make use of all the nutrients we ingest.

 Also interesting is the fact that our gut has as many nerve cells as our brain, and there is a constant flow of information between both brains.
 This interchange includes information about whether we are getting the right nutrients for our needs and how much we need to eat.

-The foods we eat promote the growth of different bacteria and other microorganisms in our gut.
 When we eat the right foods in the right amount for us (and this depends on our metabolism, on our genetic makeup, on how exposed we are to toxicity, on our level of activity and on our lifestyle) we are surprised by how friendly and clear our inner voice becomes – asking us for the right amount of the right foods.
-Similarly to our mental and physical health, if we care for our gut health, it will take care of us.

 “Nuchi Gusui” translates roughly to “may your food (and lifestyle) heal” or “food is medicine”, and is a philosophy of life the people of Okinawa live by.
 The island of Okinawa is known for being a blue zone on the planet, one of the places famed for their longevity!